qaptivator/bite-them-back/README.md

 # contributing

-for each feature make a `feature` branch, then merge it with pull requests. there will be two branches: `main` and `dev`.
+there will be two branches: `main` and `dev`.

 - `main` is what is currently live in factorio mod portal.
 - `dev` is what is currently in development.
-  `feature` branches are temporary. when they get merged to `dev`, they get removed.

-  use the conventional commits when making commits: `<type>: <description>`
+make all changes in dev, then commit and push them to main with conventional commits: `<type>: <description>`

 # todo